Keyfactor/command-cert-manager-issuer/docsource/content.md

 Command Issuer is installed using a Helm chart.
 The chart is available in the [Command cert-manager Helm repository](https://keyfactor.github.io/command-cert-manager-issuer/).

-1. Verify that at least one Kubernetes node is running
+1. Verify that at least one Kubernetes node is running:

     ```shell
     kubectl get nodes